MTstateIntroStats/IntroStatActivitiesHybrid/_book/14-UR-module11_review.md

 \vspace{0.3mm}

-*  There is very strong evidence that there is a true difference in heart rates for students who did jumping jacks and bicycle kicks (jumping jacks – bicycle kicks), on average.
+*  There is very strong evidence that there is a true difference in heart rates for Intro Stat students who did jumping jacks and bicycle kicks (jumping jacks – bicycle kicks), on average.

 \vspace{0.5in}

-*  If there is no true mean difference in heart rates for students who did jumping jacks and bicycle kicks, in 1 out of 10000 simulated samples, we would observe a sample mean difference in heart rates of 6.429 bpm or more extreme.
+*  If there is no true mean difference in heart rates for Intro Stat students who did jumping jacks and bicycle kicks, in 1 out of 10000 simulated samples, we would observe a sample mean difference in heart rates of 6.429 bpm or more extreme in both tails.

 \vspace{0.5in}
 *  The 95% confidence interval would be entirely positive.